Prabhat-2101/TodoList_Using_HTML_CSS_JS/README.md

 ## Acknowledgments

 - Inspired by various Todo List applications.
-- Thanks to the community for continuous learning and support!
+- Thanks to the community for continuous learning and support.

----

-Feel free to modify any section to better suit your project's needs!